 Don't be tempted to roll out of bed and go straight to your desk before you've had something to eat and drink.
 You should also avoid checking emails or tweets before munching through your usual bowl of cornflakes.
 Start the morning by eating breakfast and gaining the energy you'll need to have a productive day.

 Leave the house and come back

-A great top tip is to leave your house every morning and go for a walk.
+A great top tip is to leave your home every morning and go for a walk.
 Nip to the shop for supplies, if you need to.
-Or just get some exercise to start the day on a positive note.
-When you get back home, it will feel like you've 'commuted' to work and you'll be able to achieve that physical separation of home and work.
+Or get some exercise to start the day on a positive note.
+When you get back home, it will feel like you've 'commuted' to work, and you'll be able to achieve that physical separation of home and work.

 Have your own space